frustak/Quest/README.md

     "exit_adding": "Esc",
     "save_quest": "Enter"
 ```
-You can refer to [Color](https://docs.rs/tui/0.6.0/tui/style/enum.Color.html) and [Keybinding](https://docs.rs/crossterm/0.17.7/crossterm/event/enum.KeyCode.html) for all possible configs.

 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.